danielchung22/budgetbuddy/README.md

 # BudgetBuddy
 An expense tracker with live dashboard and charts.
-Developed as part of Group Assignment to develop Web Page for BAA3114 Web Design and Development under Bachelor of Business Analytics (Hons) @ Sunway University.
+Developed using HTML, CSS, JS, PHP, and Apache Web Server as part of Group Assignment to develop a dynamic webpage to analyse data for BAA3114 Web Design and Development under Bachelor of Business Analytics (Hons) @ Sunway University.

 ### Installation
 1. Download the budgetbuddy.zip file and unzip the contents.